DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 - REST APIs are also know as REST-based APIs or RESTful APIs
     - REST isn’t a specific API.
 Instead it describes a set of rules about how the API should work

-- The SIX constraints of RESTful architecture are:
+- The six constraints of RESTful architecture are:
     - Stateless
     - Layered system
     - Uniform Interface